ABOUT

 INSTALLATIONS AND INTERDISCIPLINARY PROJECTS

-2014: NW Pasadena, an interpretive walk through North West Pasadena Community, Flintridge Foundation.
+2014: NW Pasadena, an interpretive walk through North West Pasadena Community, mapped and designed by Deena Capparelli for Flintridge Foundation.
 Benefiting the Flintridge Center.

 2010: Mega Fauna Awareness Day, Los Angeles Natural History Museum.